finagle/featherbed/docs/src/main/tut/03-content-types-and-encoders.md

 ### A Note About Evaluation

-You may have noticed that above we created a value called `req`, which held the result of specifying the request type and its parameters.
-We later called `send[Response]` on that value and `map`ped over the result to specify a transformation of the response.
+You may have noticed that above we created a value called `req`, which held the result of specifying the request type and creating a service.
+We later called `req()` on that value and `map`ped over the result to specify a transformation of the response.

-It's important to note that the request itself **is not performed** until the call to `send`.
+It's important to note that the request itself **is not performed** until the call to `Service#apply`.
 Until that call is made, you will have an instance of some kind of request, but you will not have a `Future` representing the response.
 That is, the request itself is *lazy*.
 The reason this is important to note is that `req` itself can actually be used to make the same request again.
-If another call is made to `send`, a new request of the same parameters will be initiated and a new `Future` will be returned.
+If another call is made to `req()`, a new request of the same configuration will be initiated with the new input and a new `Future` will be returned.
 This can be a useful and powerful thing, but it can also bite you if you're unaware.

-For more information about lazy tasks, take a look at scalaz's `Task` or cats's `Eval`.
-Again, this is important to note, and is different than what people are used to with Finagle's `Future` (which is not lazy).

 ### A Note About Types